Esri/Survey123Community/README.md

 Survey123 Connect (Build 1.0.65)

 - Delete functionality added.
 Select a survey to find a 'Delete' option in the menu.
+- Survey123 workflows are compatible with https only organizations in ArcGIS Online.
-- Survey123 workflows are compatible with ArcGIS Portal.
+- Survey123 workflows are compatible with Portal for ArcGIS 10.3.1.
 Specify your portal address in the 'Sign In' dialog to point Survey123 at your ArcGIS Portal.

-- Survey123 workflows are compatible with https only organizations in ArcGIS Online.
+Notes:
+- Portal for ArcGIS support is limited to 10.3.1.
+Portal for ArcGIS must be configured with an ArcGIS Data Store.

-Note: Survey123 cannot work with Enterprise Logins (in ArcGIS Online or Portal for ArcGIS just yet).
+- This iteration of Survey123 cannot work with Enterprise Logins (in ArcGIS Online or Portal for ArcGIS).

 ___________________________________________________________________________________________________________________